WWII - War In Europe

 In order to fight World War Il effectively, America had to create unique naval vessels that could land on open beaches without the need for established harbors.
 Perhaps it is not all that surprising that New Orleans--a city surrounded by water-played a major role in creating those types of vessels.
 The Owner of a small boat building business in New Orleans, Andrew Jackson Higgins, created and manufactured new types of amphibious vehicles for the war, the most famous of which was the LCVP (Land Craft, Vehicle, Personnel).
 All major American amphibious operations in the war used the LCVP, more commonly referred to as Higgins boats.
 The Higgins boat allowed an infantry platoon to come ashore and lowering the front ramp allowed them to disembark, en masse, quickly.
 Their tremendous value to the Allied operations in the war led the Supreme Allied Commander Dwight D. Eisenhower to issue the high praise cited in the quote above.
 It is also the reason that the National World War II Museum is located in New Orleans, the birthplace of the Higgins boats.

 Location.
 30° 13.708′ N, 90° 54.782′ W. Marker is in Gonzales, Louisiana, in Ascension Parish.
-Marker can be reached from South Irma Boulevard 0.3 miles north of East Worthey Street, on the right when traveling north.
+Memorial can be reached from South Irma Boulevard 0.3 miles north of East Worthey Street, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Gonzales LA 70737, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 WWII - War In The Mediterranean (here, next to this marker); World War II (here, next to this marker); WWII - War In The Pacific (here, next to this marker); A View From The Trenches: A Doughboy From Donaldsonville Writes Home (a few steps from this marker); World War I (a few steps from this marker); "The War to End War" (a few steps from this marker); The Vietnam War (a few steps from this marker); The Korean War (a few steps from this marker).
 Touch for a list and map of all markers in Gonzales.